-The following paragraphs are provided to set the developments of our Guidelines and Standards in context.
-It will become clear that, despite the relatively rapid development of evaluation practice in Switzerland, there were recognised gaps in the quality of the work and/or an understanding of how best to use the results.
+This section aims to set the developments of our Guidelines and Standards in context.
+It will become clear that, despite the relatively rapid development of evaluation practice in Switzerland, there remain gaps in the quality of the work and/or an understanding of how best to use the results.